silverchalice/weedalert/README.md

 WeedAlert

-Companion iPhone App for weedalert.com
+Companion iOS App for weedalert.com

+Targets iOS 7 and above, iPhone and iPad (portrait only).